I am behind as usual but here is your Friday Q&A on FATS!

 However, at the higher training intensity the TOTAL energy

-and a person will almost always burn the
+expenditure will be greater, and a person will almost always burn the

 same amount (or more) fat calories as s/he would exercising at the lower intensities, providing the workouts are the same length in time.
 Another way of stating this is, the selective use of fat as fuel, such as in low intensity exercise, does not translate into greater fat loss.
 More importantly for weight loss plans, fitness professionals should focus on the exercise regime that yields the greater total volume of calories expended from the exercise bout.